What is the Difference Between Interstate vs Intrastate Trucking?

 Bucket trucks are vehicles with mounted, mobile platforms designed to lift workers and their supplies safely into the air to allow them to easily work on overhead lines.
 Industries such as telecommunications, public transportation, and electric utility use bucket trucks to perform specific functions not otherwise possible.
 Telephone and cable trucks are good examples of these types of vehicles.

 Tow trucks come in several shapes and sizes and are mostly used to tow vehicles.
-With the exception of some heavy tow trucks (used to haul 18-wheelers), most tow trucks engaged in intrastate commerce.
+Except for some heavy tow trucks (used to haul 18-wheelers), most tow trucks engaged in intrastate commerce.
 These include the hook and chain tow trucks, flatbed tow trucks, wheel-lift tow trucks, and rollbacks.
 They are typically built on a 1-ton pickup truck-style frame.

 Box trucks are trucks with an attached cargo area.
 Typically, they have a garage door exterior that opens into a large cube space, ideal for transporting many packages and large appliances.
 Box trucks are commonly used as delivery trucks, such as FedEx and UPS, but can also be rented by as moving trucks by rental companies such as Uhaul, Ryder, and other moving companies.